Discover the nature park

 Plants

 What are invasive neophytes?
 What can I do?
-Neophytes ("new plants") are alien plant species that were introduced to a new area by humans after the discovery of the Americas (1492).
+Neophytes ("new plants") are alien plant species that were introduced into a new area by humans after the discovery of America (1492).

 learn more